markvl/www.vlent.nl/content/pages/about.md

 # This site

-The evolution of this website roughly reflects my personal development on the web.
-It started in the Nineties as a static HTML site that listed my bookmarks.
+This website started in the Nineties as a static HTML site that listed my bookmarks.
 When I got the vlent.nl domain in 2003 it had already been upgraded to a PHP site.